 Working From Home your Rights?

-As a result of the Covid19 outbreak and the Government’s advice, many employees are now working from home.
-In the case that you were to have an accident at home whilst working, Our experienced solicitors will be able to give you clear and independent legal advice on your working from home legal rights.
+As a result of the Covid19 outbreak, many employees are now working from home.
+In the case that you were to have an accident at home whilst working, our experienced solicitors will be able to give you clear and independent legal advice on your working from home legal rights.

 Does my employer have a duty of care to look after my safety if I’m working from home?